George Foreman vs. Ron Lyle: Background

-After being inactive professionally for over a year after losing the undisputed heavyweight title to Muhammad Ali in The Rumble in the Jungle, George Foreman announced in October 1975 that his comeback bout would come against heavyweight contender Ron Lyle, though a site and date was not announced at the time.
-Two months later, it was made official that the fight would occur on January 24, 1976 at Caesars Palace in the Las Vegas Valley.
+After being inactive professionally for over a year after losing the undisputed heavyweight title to Muhammad Ali in The Rumble in the Jungle, George Foreman had announced in October 1975 that his comeback bout would come against heavyweight contender Ron Lyle, though a site and date was not announced at the time.
+Two months later, it was made official that the fight would occur on January 24, 1976, at Caesars Palace in the Las Vegas Valley.

-Lyle had been highly active in 1975, first losing to fellow contender Jimmy Young in February, then failing in his bid to dethrone Ali for the heavyweight title in May, but then rebounding to knockout another heavyweight contender Earnie Shavers in September to set up his fight against Foreman.
-However, despite Lyle's activity and Foreman's 15-month hiatus, Forman was installed as a 5-1 favorite.
-Complying with Nevada State Athletic Commission rules at the time, the fight was judged on a 5-point must system rather than the more traditional 10-point must system.
+Lyle had been highly active in 1975, fighting three times.
+He had lost to fellow contender Jimmy Young in February, and failed to dethrone Ali for the heavyweight title in May, but had rebounded by knocking out heavyweight contender Earnie Shavers in September to set up his fight against Foreman.
+Despite Lyle's activity and Foreman's 15-month hiatus, Foreman was installed as a 5-1 favorite.
+In compliance with Nevada State Athletic Commission rules, the fight was judged on a 5-point must system, rather than the more traditional 10-point must system.
 Foreman prepared for his fight with Lyle by participating in an exhibition bout against fellow Houston native Jody Ballard at the Concord Resort Hotel located in Kiamesha Lake, New York on November 26, 1975.
 Foreman won the bout via second-round technical knockout.